 Jockey Club Sarah Roe School is dedicated to children aged five to 19 years with special needs and offers a curriculum that’s delivered by team of specialists in speech therapy, physiotherapy and occupational therapy.

-Each student has an Individual Education Plan (IEP) that focuses on literacy, numeracy, communication, personal and social education.
+Each student has an Individual Education Plan (IEP) that focuses on literacy, numeracy, communication, and personal and social education.
 The school also adopts modules from the ASDAN Towards Independence programme, which is designed specifically for young people who have learning difficulties and disabilities.
-ASDAN covers academic, personal, social, recreational and independence skills.
-The school also offers a programme of extra-curricular activities including swimming, football, dance and yoga.
+ASDAN covers academic, personal, social, recreational, and independence skills.
+The school also offers a programme of extra-curricular activities including swimming, football, dance, and yoga.